ManimCommunity/manim/docs/source/contributing/docs/types.rst

 it's important that typehints are chosen correctly.
 With the large variety of types provided by Manim, choosing which one to use can be difficult.
-This guide aims to aid you in the process.
+This guide aims to aid you in the process of choosing the right type for the scenario.

 The first step is figuring out which category your typehint fits into.